 People concerned about the deficiencies of their current coverage should consider getting supplemental short-term disability insurance before it is too late.

 You never know when a severe medical event might happen.
-Inadequate paycheck protection that kicks in too late ends too early, does not pay enough, or proves too hard to claim could put your family in a financial bind.
+Inadequate paycheck protection that kicks in too late, ends too early, does not pay enough, or proves too hard to claim could put your family in a financial bind.

 People living check-to-check with little savings have an acute need for comprehensive disability income benefits.
 An extra safety net may be the cure.